 - Furundu, a meat substitute, is traditionally prepared by cooking Hibiscus sabdariffa seed and then fermenting it for 9 days.

 - Yanyanku and Ikpiru, made by the fermentation of Hibiscus sabdariffa seeds, are used to produce food condiments in Benin.

 - Seeds are roasted, ground into a powder and used in oily soups and sauces.

 - Roasted seeds have been used as a coffee substitute that is said to have aphrodisiac properties.

-- Roots are edible but very fibrousy, mucilaginous and rather bland, lacking flavor.
+- Roots are edible but very fibrous, mucilaginous and rather bland, lacking flavour.

 - Roselle flowers, leaves and to a lesser extent seeds and roots have been used in traditional medicine in the tropics as antiseptic, aphrodisiac, astringent, cholagogue, demulcent, digestive, diuretic, emollient, purgative, dysuria, fever, hangover, heart ailments, hypertension, neurosis, scurvy, antipyretic, refrigerant, resolvent, sedative, mild laxative, stomachic and tonic and as a folk remedy for abscesses, bilious conditions, cancer, cough, debility, dyspepsia and strangury.

 - Roselle drink made by placing, the calyx in water, is supposed to be a folk remedy for cancer.